 Our Members Asked:

-Are light boxes effective for preventing and treating seasonal affective disorder (SAD), also known as "winter depression"?
+Are light boxes effective for preventing and treating seasonal affective disorder (SAD), also known as "winter depression," or circadian rhythm disorders such as jet lag?
 Which light boxes are best?

 Use of light boxes can help treat SAD in people with mild to moderate symptoms.
 It is unclear if light boxes help prevent SAD.
+Light boxes have shown modest benefit in improving sleep in people with certain circadian rhythm disorders.
 People considering light boxes for SAD should be sure to select a device that provides 10,000 lux of light at a specified distance from the device.
 The device should not emit a significant amount of UV light, and it should have a large, illuminated surface area.

 Sign in for more details about the following: